becknik/dotfiles.nix/README.md

 ### Features

 - Systemd Services:
-  - `nixos-upgrade-notify-send-{failure|success}.service` - Sends desktop notification when nixos-upgrade unit finished
+  - `nixos-upgrade-notify-send-(failure|success).service` - Sends desktop notification when nixos-upgrade unit finished
   - `nixos-upgrade-automatic-shutdown.service` - Shuts down the desktop when nixos-upgrade service finished
   > Disabled by default; Must be started manually
 - `nixos-fetch-and-switch-on-change` - Pulls and executes `nixos-rebuild switch` when this repos local differs from remote